soundarkarunagaran/Bridge/README.md

 ## Testing

-Bridge is continually tested and the full test runner is available at http://testing.bridge.net/.
+Bridge is continually tested with the full test runner available at http://testing.bridge.net/.

 ## Credits